Seventh Crusade: Jerusalem from 1241 to 1244

 Some Hospitallers joined with Filangieri in a plot to turn Acre over to the imperialists.
 The Templars, Philip of Montfort, the Genoese and Venetians put an end to the coup attempt.
 The main body of Hospitallers, conducting military action at al-Marqab against Aleppo, returned and de Vieille-Brioude disavowed the plot.
 The city remained under Ibelin control, while Filangieri was recalled to Italy.
-On 5 June 1243, the Haute Cour ruled that Alice and her current husband Ralph of Nesle were entitled to rule Jerusalem as regents for Conrad II until he could come to the kingdom.
+On 5 June 1243, the High Court ruled that Alice and her current husband Ralph of Nesle were entitled to rule Jerusalem as regents for Conrad II until he could come to the kingdom.
 Tyre remained occupied by Richard's brother Lothair Filangieri.
-When Richard was forced back to the harbor by a storm, falling into the hands of the barons.
-Lothair surrendered the citadel at Tyre on 10 July 1243 to save his brother.
+When Richard was forced back to the harbor by a storm, fell into the hands of the barons and Lothair had to surrender the citadel at Tyre on 10 July 1243 to save him.
 Balian of Ibelin was appointed royal custodian of Tyre and the lordship was eventually assigned to Philip of Montfort.
 Jerusalem was essentially a feudal republic administered by the most powerful barons.

 After the recovery of Jerusalem and much of Galilee, the kingdom was unable to sufficiently reorganize to counter the threats from the Ayyubids and Mongols.
 The quarrels between imperialist followers of Frederick II and the Ibelins, between the Templars and Hospitallers, and Acre versus Tyre left the kingdom almost defenseless.
 The defeat of the imperialists left the Templars in a strong position, negotiating a treaty in 1243 with a coalition of the rulers of Homs, Kerak, and Damascus against Egypt that eased tensions and restored Temple Mount to the order.
 Grand master Armand de Périgord triumphantly reported the return of the Templars to their original home to the pope.
 While the treaty promised to enhance Frankish security in Syria, but would prove toothless in light of the impending onslaught.